teenne/HappyHttpMod/doc/contributor-workflow.md

 Rules
 - Do not rely on Discord as the only place decisions are recorded
-- If Discord discussion changes direction, summarise it in the relevant GitHub issue
+- If Discord discussion changes direction, summarise it in the relevant GitHub issue [Join our Discord server](https://discord.gg/DVuQSV27pa)
 - Use Discord to guide people to the right GitHub issue or doc

 ## How a piece of work should flow